Covering climate change

 The European Journalism Centre (EJC) has published ‘A freelancer’s guide to reporting on climate change‘ which offers advice for freelancers reporting on climate change, highlighting the importance of their role in reaching a broader audience and influencing individuals and policymakers.
 Here’s a summary of the main points:

-• Focus: Break down the broad topic by concentrating on specific areas such as activist groups, government actions, solutions, or climate adaptation.
+• Focus: Break down the broad topic by concentrating on specific areas such as activist groups from all sides of the issue, government actions, solutions, or climate adaptation.

 • Precision: Be accurate when linking real-world events to climate change, and incorporate personal stories to engage audiences.